What do I need to know about antibiotics?

 - Antibiotics are among the most commonly prescribed drugs.
 However, up to 50% of all the antibiotics prescribed for people are not needed nor as effective as hoped.

 - The overuse of antibiotics is the single most important factor that has led to antibiotic resistance.

 - Each year in the United States, at least 2 million people get serious infections with bacteria that are resistant to one or more of the antibiotics designed to treat those infections.

-- Almost 250,000 people each year need hospital care for treatment of Clostridium difficile (C. difficile) infections.
+- At least 23,000 people die each year as a direct result of these antibiotic-resistant infections.
+Almost 250,000 people each year need hospital care for treatment of Clostridium difficile (C. difficile) infections.
 This infection is very difficult to treat.
-The use of antibiotics was the main factor why the illness developed.
+The use of antibiotics was the main reason why the illness developed.
 At least 14,000 people die each year in the United States from C. difficile infections.
 Many of these infections could have been prevented.

 Almost all cases of acute bacterial sinusitis resolve without antibiotics.